rajb16/Store-management-schema-sql/README.md

 # Store-management-schema-sql

-Store-management is a SQL Schema for store managers to record customer transactions and staff information.
+Store-management is a SQL Schema for store managers to record customer transactions, customer, product inventory and staff information.
 This schema comes with 9 tables and each table has multiple inputs.

 ## Download